DenOfEquity/forgeFlux_dualPrompt/README.md

 update 1:
 * added sdXL, why not?
 In process, prepped code for possible future additions of SD3 / Hunyuan / others?.
 * changed unpatch location.
 Previously unpatched ASAP therefore wouldn't have applied during hires fix (only relevant if hires fix had new prompt which included SPLIT).
 In practice, unlikely to be relevant at all.
-* only patches if using appropriate models (Flux or sdXL).
+* only patches if using appropriate models (Flux, sdXL, *update* SD3).
 Previously always patched if extension enabled, which would have left the patch in place if using a model which didn't use the patched function which would have unpatched itself but couldn't.
 * Force clearance of cached conds when extension enabled/disabled.
 * for explanation of these egregious errors, see line 2 of this document.